 - Spend money on necessary expenses before filing the FAFSA instead of afterward.
 For example, if your house needs a new roof or a new furnace, it is best to do this work before the FAFSA is filed, so that reportable assets will be reduced

-- Use reportable assets, such as money in the bank, to pay down credit card debt, auto loans and, in some cases, mortgages.
-Paying off high-interest debt with low-interest savings also makes good financial planning sense
+- Use reportable assets to pay down credit card debt, auto loans and, in some cases, mortgages

 - Carve out $4,000 in tuition and textbook expenses to qualify for the maximum American Opportunity Tax Credit before relying on tax-free distributions from a 529 plan